+Being an older, inner city suburb, Eraldus had many laneways crisscrossing behind the houses.
+Maria, often, walked them because they were much quieter than the streets.
+They were paved with uneven cobblestones and marked with weeds, puddles, graffiti, and solitude.
+Eraldus was, originally, a Greek area and there were still many olive trees and vegetable gardens growing over and through the back fences.
 In marked contrast to the stunning beauty of the Waldmeer beaches, the laneways were a vacuum.
-There was little to look at and so one started looking inward.
+There was little to look at and so one started looking inwards.
 The energy in the laneways was different to the surrounding suburb.
 For one thing, Amira’s voice was particularly clear.
 However, other voices of lesser realms, also, seemed to make their presence known up and down the empty pathways.
 Continue reading “Waldmeer: Laneways”

 Right from the start, Paul didn’t like Maria.
 She had nothing against him but we are careful with people who dislike us.
 Gabriel had many gay friends in the city.
 It was a part of his life that Maria had had no contact with until they were housemates.
 Now, she met some of those friends when they visited the house.
 One of them was Paul.
 Continue reading “Waldmeer: Trust”